-San Diego is “America’s Finest city” for a reason, with a diversity of desert, mountain, and beaches and year-round 70-degree weather, there’s definitely something for most everyone.
-There’s outdoor adventure, city life, and a little bit of nature to be found in San Diego.
-San Diego is a big, widespread city with so much to do so it’s hard to decide what things are worth seeing or doing, especially if you are looking for nature and adventure.
+San Diego is “America’s Finest City” for a reason.
+Between the quick access to the desert, mountains, and beaches, plus year-round 70-degree weather, this city has so many outdoor adventure possibilities.
+San Diego is a big, widespread city with so much to do so it’s hard to decide what things are worth seeing or doing, especially if you are looking for nature, outdoor adventure, and great food.
 If you’re looking for something more than just walking around towns and shopping, this blog will help you find cool hikes, the best beaches, and fun rock climbing.
 So without further ado here is a guide to the fantastic city of San Diego for outdoor adventure.

 Cardiff by the Sea